 For travellers to South East Asia, Cambodia is not a new destination.
 Its friendly people have been greeting visitors with genuinely warm smiles for decades.
 And whilst the temples of Angkor are deservedly popular, some will argue that Cambodia is already ‘over-touristed’.
-Despite this, surprisingly few travellers venture beyond the tourist hotspots, even though it’s a lot easier to escape the crowds that you might imagine.
+Despite this, surprisingly few travellers venture beyond the tourist hotspots, even though it’s a lot easier to escape the crowds than you might imagine.

 Tourists rush to Siem Reap, but Cambodia has many equally impressive off-the-beaten-path Angkorian temples that, chances are, you won’t have to share with anyone.
 Things are developing rapidly though and 2019 might just be your best chance to visit Cambodia I know and love before it changes.

-My top advice would be to allocate more time on your itinerary than you think you’ll need for Cambodia.
+My top advice would be to allocate more time to your itinerary than you think you’ll need for Cambodia.
 So many travellers regret not being able to spend longer in Cambodia, having squeezed in a trip to the temples and the beach in between longer stays in neighbouring countries.

-Beyond the temples, Cambodia has plenty for those looking for something a bit different – there is an emerging arts scene, from street art in Phnom Penh to the circus skills of the Phare Cambodian Circus who perform in Battambang and Siem Reap.
+Beyond the temples, Cambodia has plenty for those looking for something a bit different – there is an emerging arts scene, from street art in Phnom Penh to the circus skills of the Phare Cambodian Circus which perform in Battambang and Siem Reap.
 Wildlife lovers can visit Phnom Tamao Wildlife Rescue Centre near Phnom Penh, or experience an elephant sanctuary in the wilds of Mondulkiri.